CesiumGS/3d-tiles/Styling/README.md

 `radians(value : Number) : Number`

-Returns the value of the number in degrees converted into radians.
+Converts the number from degrees to radians.

 ```json
 {